zainkhalid08/reminders/readme.md

 			p | when ayah hadith ayah hadith are as content then they all are created p | if two ayah references are same then new one isn't created in ayahs table

+			if an ayah doesn't have a reference then its ref isn't saved in db.
+And every thing works normally.

 		POST CREATED
 		*all tests for when post is updated